Scientific research on the International Space Station

 Expedition 8 Commander and Science Officer Michael Foale conducts an inspection of the Microgravity Science Glovebox.

 ESA astronaut Thomas Reiter, STS-116 mission specialist, works with the Passive Observatories for Experimental Microbial Systems in Micro-G (POEMS) payload in the Minus Eighty Degree Laboratory Freezer for ISS (MELFI) inside the Destiny laboratory.

 The International Space Station is a platform for scientific research that requires one or more of the unusual conditions present in low Earth orbit (for example microgravity, (cosmic) -radiation and extreme temperatures).
 The primary fields of research include human research, space medicine, life sciences, physical sciences, astronomy and meteorology.
 The 2005 NASA Authorization Act designated the American segment of the International Space Station as a national laboratory with the goal of increasing the use of the ISS by other federal agencies and the private sector.
+Released research has been presented and maid available through the ISS National Laboratory, summarized annually by NASA.

 Research on the ISS improves knowledge about the effects of long-term space exposure on the human body.
 Subjects currently under study include muscle atrophy, bone loss, and fluid shift.
 The data will be used to determine whether space colonization and lengthy human spaceflight are feasible.
 As of 2006, data on bone loss and muscular atrophy suggest that there would be a significant risk of fractures and movement problems if astronauts landed on a planet after a lengthy interplanetary cruise (such as the six-month journey time required to fly to Mars).
 Large scale medical studies are conducted aboard the ISS via the National Space Biomedical Research Institute (NSBRI).
 Prominent among these is the Advanced Diagnostic Ultrasound in Microgravity study in which astronauts (including former ISS Commanders Leroy Chiao and Gennady Padalka) perform ultrasound scans under the guidance of remote experts.
 The study considers the diagnosis and treatment of medical conditions in space.
 Usually, there is no physician on board the ISS, and diagnosis of medical conditions is a challenge.
 It is anticipated that remotely guided ultrasound scans will have application on Earth in emergency and rural care situations where access to a trained physician is difficult.